annetlibeau/zdlra/README.md

 # Database backup Bash shell script for Oracle's Recovery Appliance (ZDLRA) & Reporting database refresh script

-These scripts were tested in an Oracle PeopleSoft environment running Oracle RAC/ASM 12c on Solaris 11 (Oracle SuperCluster) and a ZDLRA X5 system.
+These scripts were tested in an Oracle PeopleSoft environment running Oracle RAC/ASM 12c on Solaris 11 (Oracle SuperCluster T5-8) and a ZDLRA X5 system.

 Steps to implement: